Overview

 Appointed: 18 May 2021

-Current term: 18 May 2021 to 31 March 2024
+Current term: 1 April 2024 to 31 March 2028

-Mr Keiran Chilcott is an Aboriginal man from the Yugarabul people in South East Queensland.
+Kieran Chilcott is an Aboriginal man from the Yugarabul people in South East Queensland.
+He is an experienced Chief Executive Officer and board director primarily in the health and human services sector.

-Kieran has a Bachelor of Education majoring in behaviour management and a Diploma of Management and has completed the Australian Institute of Company Directors Course.
+Brett has a managerial finance and strategic leadership background, holds a Bachelor of Commerce, and is a graduate of the Australian Institute of Company Directors (AICD).